Overview

 About Wagtail

-Wagtail is a CMS that is written in Python and incorporates the open source Django web framework.
+Wagtail is a CMS written in Python that incorporates the open source Django web framework.
 Django has been around for almost two decades and is used by companies like Spotify and Instagram.
-Wagtail was created in 2014 and has since been adopted by organisations such as NASA, Google, and the National Health Service.
-The advantages of Wagtail include:
+Wagtail is over ten years old and has since been adopted by organisations such as NASA, Google, and the National Health Service.

 About Wordpress